rasch/eek-whales/README.md

 ```

 `getType` is a function that returns a value's type, given any value.
-The original version of this function was named `type`, but had to be
+The original version of this function was named `type`, but was changed
-changed when it was converted to TypeScript, to avoid using a reserved
-word.
+to avoid conflicts with the TypeScript keyword.

 ```typescript
 import { getType } from "eek-whales"